Sriram2226/EDUVLM-landingpage/simple-site/README.md

 ```
 simple-site/
-├── index.html      # Main HTML file with all content
+├── index.html         # Research overview page
+├── leaderboard.html   # Model leaderboard page
 ├── styles.css         # Custom CSS styles and color variables
 ├── script.js          # JavaScript for interactivity
 └── README.md          # This file
 ```

 ## Features

-- **Clean Academic Design**: White background with professional styling
+- **Mobile-First Design**: Responsive layout optimized for all devices
-- **Two Main Pages**: Research overview and Model leaderboard
+- **Two Separate Pages**: Research overview (`index.html`) and Model leaderboard (`leaderboard.html`)
-- **Interactive Leaderboard**: Sortable table with filtering options
+- **Interactive Navigation**: Mobile hamburger menu and desktop navigation bar
+- **Mobile Leaderboard Cards**: Easy-to-read cards on mobile devices
+- **Desktop Table View**: Full sortable table for larger screens
+- **Interactive Filtering**: Sort and filter model performance data
 - **Citation Modal**: Copy research citation to clipboard
-- **Responsive Design**: Works on desktop and mobile devices
-- **Simple Navigation**: Easy switching between pages
+- **Clean Academic Styling**: Professional white background with academic blue theme

 ## How to Use

-1. **Open the Website**: Double-click `index.html` or open it in any web browser
+1. **Open the Website**: Start with `index.html` in any web browser
-2. **Navigate**: Click "Research" or "Leaderboard" in the navigation
+2. **Navigate on Desktop**: Use the navigation bar to switch between Research and Leaderboard
+3. **Navigate on Mobile**: Tap the hamburger menu (☰) for navigation options
+4. **View Leaderboard**: Switch to `leaderboard.html` to see model performance
-3. **Sort Data**: Click column headers in the leaderboard to sort
+5. **Sort Data**: Click column headers (desktop) to sort the leaderboard
-4. **Filter Models**: Use the dropdown filters to narrow results
+6. **Filter Models**: Use dropdown filters to narrow results by model type or size
-5. **Get Citation**: Click "Generate Citation" to copy the research citation
+7. **Get Citation**: Click "Citation" button to copy the research citation

 ## Customization Guide